On resonances generated by conic diffraction

 The mapping property on $\WF_h$ then follows from the usual results on mapping properties of FIOs.

 The quantitative version follows from the closed graph theorem.
 (We could of course get an explicit $N$ but it is immaterial for our purposes.) \end{proof}

-\begin{remark} The precise form of the principal symbol of the conormal distribution will not concern us so much as the mere fact of conormality (and the order of the distribution). \end{remark}
+\begin{rema} The precise form of the principal symbol of the conormal distribution will not concern us so much as the mere fact of conormality (and the order of the distribution). \end{rema}

 As a consequence of this lemma and of Proposition \ref{proposition:propofsings} together with our ``free'' propagation results above (Proposition \ref{proposition:variablepropagation}), we may now draw the desired conclusion about the microsupport of a resonant state.